oisee/fiori_automator/README.md

 - ✅ Request filtering for business-focused captures
 - ✅ Audio recording with voice narration support
 - ✅ Single source of truth for filename generation

 ---

+## 🎯 Why This Extension Exists

+After analyzing hundreds of Fiori sessions, we discovered:
+- **80% waste**: Most interactions are just translating clicks to OData calls
+- **10 clicks, 27 seconds** for simple updates that should take 1 second
+- **23 @UI annotations** just to display fields that already exist in the backend

+This extension captures the patterns needed to build the ultimate solution: an MCP-OData bridge that lets AI talk directly to SAP backends, eliminating the UI entirely.

+### The Master Plan
+1. **Phase 1** (This Extension): Capture all interactions, understand the patterns
+2. **Phase 2** (Coming Soon): Build parametrized automations from captured sessions
+3. **Phase 3** (The Kill Shot): MCP-OData Bridge - Natural language directly to backend

+---